damn/Fullmoon/README.md

 # What is core?

-* An action-RPG roguelike game in development
+* An action-RPG roguelike game
 * A GUI-Tool for editing the game itself
 * A framework for writing such games
 * A modular engine which should be able to be used as a library also.